suse-edge/metal3-demo/docs/setup/metal3-setup.md

 - You may pass `-vvv` at the end of the script to see the output

-8. Assuming you are using the networks defined in the `libvirt` directory, you can ssh into each of the VMs using the IPs below
+5. Assuming you are using the default configuration you can ssh into each of the VMs using the IPs below:

 - Core VM Running Metal3: `ssh metal@192.168.125.99` or `virsh console metal3-core`
 - Network Infra VM Running with public internet access: `ssh metal@192.168.125.100` or `virsh console metal3-network-infra`